AUGMXNT/transcribe/README.md

 {"client_error":true,"code":499,"detail":"Client disconnected"}
 ```

+(*I didn't disconnect..*)

 I adapted the gpt chunking code [07-claude.py](07-claude.py) and here's the [output from the second try](transcript-edited-by-claude2-try2.md).

 * I didn't `time` it but from the logs it looks like took about 12 minutes, with most chunks (8) taking ~100s and a few a bit faster.
 (100 line chunks, 3000-4000 characters, unknown # of tokens, maybe 1000 tokens per chunk?)

-* It looks like does a decent job, probably on par with gpt-3.5?
+* It looks like does a decent job, probably on par with gpt-3.5

 * It manages to actually italicize all the Dutch, but also italicizes some non-Dutch as well.

 * I noticed one or two line break errors.

-* It does not remove "um"s.
+* It does not remove "um"s (neither does gpt-3.5 though)